 In my last post ‘My Ten Year Reunion With Myself‘ I mentioned the creative process and that it is possible that I may not understand it and then declared it be put it on my list of things to do.
 Well, there’s no time like now, especially seeing as though I need to form a research question for uni.

 After a bit of googling I came across an article called ‘Demystifying the Creative Process‘, by Charlie Gilkey.
 Gilkey describes the creative process in four parts: preparation, incubation, illumination and implementation.

-It is funny you know, I have never labelled these phases but have always been aware of them; they are innate.
-Now when my friends ask me to do something, instead of saying, “no I can’t hang out I don’t feel well”, before going straight home to hibernate and write furiously, letting them think I am always making excuses for some reason to do with their personality; I will instead declare, “I can not come out today as I am currently enduring the elimination period of the creative process”, thus informing them it is for reasons to do with my personality.
-It is as though I will take the form of a famous TV show, “sorry, Tracie won’t be out until season ‘Implementation’ is made”.
+It is funny you know, I have never labelled these phases but have always been aware of them, I guess they are innate.
+Now when my friends ask me to do something, instead of saying, “no I can’t hang out, I don’t feel well,” when all i want to do is go straight home to hibernate and write furiously, which is actually letting them think I am always making excuses for some reason to do with their personality; I will instead declare, “I can not come out today as I am currently enduring the elimination period of the creative process,” thus informing them it is for reasons to do with my personality.
+It’s as though I take the form of a famous TV show with the comment being made, “sorry, Tracie won’t be out until season ‘Implementation’ is made.”

 Gilkey compares the incubation period to being “pregnant” with ideas.
 Sometimes the incubation period can be frustrating while you wait for your ideas to give birth, until – eureka! – they hit you at the most unexpected times!

-It is tempting to seek out the Jungle of Stapler Snakes, slash a few vines, ward off a few unidentifiable jungle creatures (IJC) even beat my chest loudly screaming ME WRITER, YOU READER!; but, isn’t the idea that I try to live a happy life where I can give my ideas a natural birth?
+It is tempting to seek out the Jungle of Stapler Snakes, slash a few vines, ward off a few Unidentifiable Jungle Creatures (IJC), even beat my chest loudly screaming ME WRITER, YOU READER!, but isn’t the idea that I try to live a happy life where I can give my ideas a natural birth?